April 26 – 7th Democratic Congressional District Convention, Sawyer County

 July 14 – General Meeting – 7:00-8:00 PM – TBD

-July 24-27 – Taylor County Fair – come and see us at our booth
+July 24-27 – Taylor County Fair – come and see us at our booth (contact us if you are interested in volunteering at our booth)

 July 28 – Executive Meeting